Cincinnati Bearcats men's basketball: Notable games

 01/09/1958 – Cincinnati 118, Seton Hall 54: 19-year-old sophomore Oscar Robertson ("The Big O") dropped 56 points, scoring more than all of Seton Hall, and caught the attention of New York City in a road win.
 His 56 points, at the time, was a Madison Square Garden record.

 03/25/1961 – Cincinnati 70, Ohio State 65: The Buckeyes were the defending champs, 27–0 and No. 1 in the nation.
 They took on state rival No. 2 Cincinnati in the National Championship.
 A layup by Ohio State's Bobby Knight sent the game into overtime, tied at 61.
 Cincy, led by Paul Hogue and Bob Wiesenhahn, took it from there, winning, 70–65, giving the Bearcats their first basketball title in school history.

 03/24/1962 – Cincinnati 71, Ohio State 59: Cincinnati and Ohio State, again ranked Nos.
 1 and 2 at the end of the regular season, became the first teams to play each other in two consecutive NCAA championship games.
 Unlike the year before, this game was not close.
 Cincy led by eight at the half and won by 12 as Paul Hogue and Tom Thacker led the way with 22 and 21 points, respectively.
 When it was over, the Bearcats' second-year coach Ed Jucker had a pair of NCAA titles in two tries.

-03/23/1963 – Loyola (Ill.)
-60, Cincinnati 58: Despite its No. 3 ranking and a scoring average of 91.8, nobody expected Loyola of Chicago to beat Cincinnati, especially when the Ramblers fell behind by 15 in the second half.
+03/23/1963 – Loyola Chicago 60, Cincinnati 58: Despite its No. 3 ranking and a scoring average of 91.8, nobody expected Loyola of Chicago to beat Cincinnati, especially when the Ramblers fell behind by 15 in the second half.
 But Loyola rallied to send the game into OT and won the title on a last-second rebound and basket by Vic Rouse.

 3/13/1976 – Notre Dame 79, Cincinnati 78: Facing No. 7 Notre Dame in the NCAA tournament, the No. 15 Bearcats had led the entire game and were inbounding under the Irish basket with eight seconds left.
 The Bearcats were called for a five-second violation, in part for their signal for a timeout being missed by the official.
 Notre Dame would get the ball and score with two seconds remaining to escape with the victory.

 12/21/1981 – Cincinnati 75, Bradley 73: This contest is still listed as the longest game of NCAA Division I history, reaching seven overtimes.
 Reserve forward Doug Schloemer hit the decisive shot, a left-wing 15-footer with one second remaining in the seventh overtime.
 If he had missed that jump shot, it would have gone to an eighth overtime.